-- 1. Food and beverages are not allowed in the testing area. - 2.
-Calculators, English Dictionaries, and blank scratch paper will be available from the proctor. - 3.
-Cell phone calculators may not be used. - 4.
-Headphones and/or ear-buds may be used for noise reduction but may not be connected to an electronic device. - 5.
-Hats, caps, coats, shirts/sweaters/sweatshirts with pockets and hoods must be removed. - 6.
-Children are not allowed in the testing area. - 7.
-Students may not give or seek assistance in any form. - 8.
-The instructor/proctor may not be asked questions during the exam period. - 9.
-Wearing of hats and/or sunglasses will be not be permitted. - 10.
-Test reviews will be done per faculty member. - 11.
-Quizzes and examinations may be administered either online or on paper at the faculty member's discretion. - 12.
-Students are expected to arrive punctually for exams having rested and prepared. - 13.
-In the event of illness, it is the students' responsibility to notify the instructor of the absence and schedule a make-up exam per instructor's course policies.
+- 1. Food, snacks of any kind, and beverages are not allowed in the testing area (This models NCLEX testing center requirements). - 2.
+Arrive five (5) minutes before your testing time.
+This provides time to sign-in to the testing center and does not disrupt other students testing. - 3.
+Late is considered the time after the scheduled testing time.
+Students who are late will not be allowed to test. - 4.
+Calculators, English Dictionaries, and blank scratch paper will be available from the proctor. - 5.
+Cell phone calculators may not be used. - 6.
+Headphones and/or earbuds, supplied by the testing center, may be used for noise reduction but may not be connected to an electronic device. - 7.
+Hats, caps, coats, shirts/sweaters/sweatshirts with pockets and hoods must be removed.

-- 14. Exams may not be repeated under any circumstances. - 15.
-Make-up exams after the exam date are not permitted for the final exam. - 16.
-Electronic exams will be set for students to view only one question at a time. - 17.
+- 8. Children are not allowed in the testing area. - 9.
+Students may not give or seek assistance in any form - 10.
+The instructor/proctor may not be asked questions during the exam period. - 11.
+Wearing hats and/or sunglasses will not be permitted. - 12.
+Exam reviews and remediation must be scheduled by students with faculty members. - 13.
+Quizzes and examinations may be administered either online or on paper at the faculty member's discretion. - 14.
+In the event of illness, it is the students' responsibility to notify the instructor of the absence and schedule a make-up exam per instructor's course policies. - 15.
+Unit Exams and Final Exams may not be repeated under any circumstances. - 16.
+Taking the Final Exam after the scheduled exam date and time is not permitted, unless in the case of an incomplete for the course. - 17.
 Students may not leave the exam area during the exam.
 Any student who leaves the examination area during the exam will not be allowed re-entry. - 18.
-All exams for both the PN and AD-N program will be timed.
-See course level syllabus.
+All exams for the PN program will be timed.
+See course level syllabus. - 19.
+Students who are not in their seats after five minutes from the scheduled exam time, will not be allowed to start their exams.